anibalcoral/OpenShift-Virtualization-GitOps/README.md

 For step-by-step installation or troubleshooting:

-- Before applying you have to edit and replace {GUID} on all playbooks
+- Before applying you have to edit and replace GUID on all playbooks
 - Apply manual manifests in order

 ```bash